davidvartanian/recipe-rest-api/README.md

 ### Filter recipes by tags
 * Add tests to filter recipes by tags on recipes.tests.test_recipe_api
 * Implement filters on RecipeViewSet queryset
 * Tests should pass
 * Push changes

+### Filter tags to display only the ones assigned to recipes
+* Add tests to display only assigned tags and filtered tags are unique
+* Add tests to display only assigned ingredients and filtered ingredients are unique
+* Implement filtered tags by assigned_only by updating the BaseRecipeAttrViewSet's get_queryset method
+* Tests should pass
+* Push changes